BYP Summer holiday clubs

 Q: What types of activities are included in the week?

-Each day focuses on a specific aviation theme, such as flying skills, navigation, meteorology and air traffic control.
+Each day focuses on a specific aviation theme.
 Students learn key concepts through structured classroom sessions and then apply their knowledge through both individual and team-based exercises, including hands-on simulator flying.
+Note the content does not replicate the core BYP termly courses.

 Q: Do students need to complete any preparation in advance?